Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites: The Proposed Bi-Objective Test Suites

 \end{itemize}

-If we find that above conditions are not satisfied for all dimensions and functions in the \code{bbob-biobj} suite, we increase the instance-id of the second objective successively until both properties are fulfilled.
-For example, the \code{bbob-biobj} instance-id 8 corresponds to the instance-id 17 for the first objective and instance-id 18 for the second objective while for the \code{bbob-biobj} instance-id 9, the first instance-id is 19 but for the second objective, instance-id 21 is chosen instead of instance-id 20.
+If we find that the two above conditions are not satisfied for all dimensions and functions in the \sphinxcode{bbob-biobj} suite, we increase the instance ID of the second objective successively until both properties are fulfilled.
+For example, the \sphinxcode{bbob-biobj} instance ID 8 corresponds to the instance ID 17 for the first objective and instance ID 18 for the second objective.
+For the \sphinxcode{bbob-biobj} instance ID 9, on the contrary, the first instance ID is 19 but for the second objective, instance ID 21 is chosen instead of instance ID 20 in order to conform with both conditions.

-Exceptions to the above rule are, for historical reasons, the \code{bbob-biobj} instance-ids 1 and 2 in order to match the instance-ids 1 to 5 with the ones proposed in \phantomsection {\hyperref[index:bro2015]{\emph{{[}BRO2015{]}}}}.
-The \code{bbob-biobj} instance-id 1 contains the single-objective instance-ids 2 and 4 and the \code{bbob-biobj} instance-id 2 contains the two instance-ids 3 and 5.
+Exceptions to the above rule are, for historical reasons, the \sphinxcode{bbob-biobj} instance IDs 1 and 2 in order to match the instance IDs 1 to 5 with the ones proposed in \citet{bro2015gecco}.
+The \sphinxcode{bbob-biobj} instance ID 1 contains the single-objective instance IDs 2 and 4 and the \sphinxcode{bbob-biobj} instance ID 2 contains the two instance IDs 3 and 5.

-For each bi-objective function and given dimension, the \code{bbob-biobj} suite contains 10 instances.\footnote[2]{ In principle, as for the instance generation for the \code{bbob} suite, the number of possible instances for the \code{bbob-biobj} suite is unlimited \phantomsection {\hyperref[index:han2016co]{\emph{{[}HAN2016co{]}}}}.
+For each bi-objective function and given dimension, the \sphinxcode{bbob-biobj} suite contains by default 15 instances. \footnote{ In principle, as for the instance generation for the \sphinxcode{bbob} suite, the number of possible instances for the \sphinxcode{bbob-biobj} suite is unlimited \citep{han2016coco}.
 However, running some tests with too few instances will render the potential statistics and their interpretation problematic while even the tiniest observed difference can be made statistically significant with a high enough number of instances.
 A good compromise to avoid either pitfall seems to lie between, say, 9 and 19 instances. }